fsmb/pdc-api/docs/members-v1/add.md

 *Note: Any fields marked as deprecated will be removed in a future version of the API.
 New code should not rely on these fields.
 Existing code should be updated to use alternative fields.*

-The request contains the FID of the physician to add.
-If the physician is already a member of the roster then a 409 is returned unless `ignoreExisting` is set to `true`.

-After a member is added to the roster then a report is generated for the new member.
-It is not necessary to generate the report using the API.

 ## Responses

 | Name | Type | Description |